abdelrahman543873/simba-task/README.md

 # notes

-nestjs framework was chosen here to allow for easier documentation of the api using , swagger ui and nestjs/swagger i am able to document the whole api using decorators which is amazing
+nestjs framework was chosen here to allow for easier documentation of the api using , swagger ui and nestjs/swagger i am able to document the whole api using decorators which is amazing. it also allows for a scalable stable architecture which the nestjs framework provides through out of the box services like dependency injection.